Cerro Chao: Geology

 Cerro Chao, also named Cerros de Chao, Chao lava or Chao volcano, is located in the volcanic front of the Central Volcanic Zone of the Andes, between the older Paniri and Cerro del León andesitic stratovolcanoes.
 The Central Volcanic Zone is one of the three volcanic belts in the Andes.
+Chao is also known as Echao.

-The region is dominated by the Altiplano–Puna volcanic complex, where during the Miocene–Pleistocene epoch large ignimbrite eruptions occurred.
-In the present day, volcanism is of andesitic composition forming volcanic cones.
+The region is dominated by the Altiplano–Puna volcanic complex, where about 15000 km3 of ignimbrites were emplaced during the past 25 million years.
+Flare-ups took place 11, 8.4, 5.5, 4 and 2.5 million years ago, with a minor flare-up 1 million years ago; volcanism is currently in a low-output phase where lava domes and stratovolcanoes of andesitic composition are being emplaced.
 Activity is controlled by fault zones, some of these linked to the Pastos Grandes caldera.
 Neighbouring volcanoes with similar characteristics to Cerro Chao include Cerro Chanca/Pabellon, Cerro Chascon–Runtu Jarita complex, Cerro Chillahuita and La Torta.
 Cerro Chao lies within a northwest-running belt of volcanoes known as the San Pedro-Linzor volcanic chain, some of them over 6000 m high, of which San Pedro has historical activity.
 Cerro Chao is the largest such silicic lava flow known.

 The eruption is intriguing both in terms of the viscosity of the erupted lavas and its effusive nature.
 Conventional lava flows increase in viscosity with increasing crystal content; however Chao lava flows were erupted with similar viscosities and yield strengths as silicic domes.
 The formation of a lava flow instead of a lava dome may have been influenced by the formation of a carapace on the flow and the steep slopes the flows initially formed on; the late Chao III flow formed on the very gentle slope left by the previous Chao I and Chao II flows and shows some lava dome characteristics.

 Origins

 The andesite inclusions contained in the lava are characteristic for magma mixing processes.
 The eruption forming the flow may have been caused by the injection of andesite in a pre-existent homogenous dacitic magma chamber.
 The injection did presumably modify the crystallization processes in the magma chamber and the volatiles in the magma to the point of forcing an eruption.

-The magmas that gave rise to Cerro Chao may either be the remnants of a previous magma body that gave rise to the neighbouring calderas of the Altiplano-Puna volcanic complex, or may be the sign of a new injection of magmas in the crust.
+The Altiplano-Puna volcanic complex is underpinned by the Altiplano-Puna Magmatic Body, where magma differentiation processes take place.
+Magmas from the APMB combine with shallower melts to produce the Chao lavas.
+They may either be the remnants of a previous magma body that gave rise to the neighbouring calderas of the Altiplano-Puna volcanic complex, or may be the sign of a new injection of magmas in the crust.
 The significance of these theories is controversial.